-The radiological situation of the Belgian territory is perfectly satisfactory; however, one basin, i.e. the entire Laak-Winterbeek-Nete-Scheldt hydrographic network, still arouses attention on account of its abnormally high charge of both artificial and natural radioactivity (226Ra).
+The radiological situation of the Belgian territory is perfectly satisfactory; however, one basin, i.e. the entire Laak-Winterbeek-Nete-Scheldt hydrographic network, still arouses attention on account of its higher charge of both artificial and natural radioactivity (Ra) enhanced by human activity.
 This concerns the entire Laak-Winterbeek-Nete hydrographic network.

-The monitoring of the northeast of Belgium reveals that some nuclear installations in the Mol-Dessel region have a measurable, although small, radiological impact on the environment and that it is also true for the phosphate-enriched fertilizer industry in the Tessenderlo region.
-This means that the sediments of the Molse Nete contain a significant level of 3H, fission products (137 Cs) and heavy artificial radioelements in the form of traces of transuranic elements ($^{239+240}$ Pu, 241 Am).
-226 Ra activity is also relatively high in the sediments of the Grote Laak and the Winterbeek in the vicinity of Tessenderlo, where it nevertheless remains below the 40 K activity.
+The monitoring of the northeast of Belgium reveals that some nuclear installations in the Mol-Dessel region have a measurable, although small, radiological impact on the environment and that it is also true for the feed phosphate industry in the Tessenderlo region.
+This means that the sediments of the Molse Nete contain a significant level of fission products (Cs) and heavy artificial radionuclides in the form of traces of transuranic elements (239+240Pu, Am).
+Ra activity is also relatively high in the sediments of the Grote Laak and the Winterbeek in the vicinity of Tessenderlo.

-On the other hand, the - measurable - radiological impact of the nuclear installations in the northeast of the country and phosphate-enriched fertilizer production has nevertheless declined sharply in recent years.
+On the other hand, the - measurable - radiological impact of the nuclear installations in the northeast of the country and feed phosphate production has nevertheless declined sharply in recent years.